evhub/coconut/HELP.md

 ### Start Coding!

-If you're familiar with Python, then you're already familiar with most of Coconut.
-Coconut is nearly a strict superset of Python 3 syntax, with the sole exception of `lambda` statements, which will be later in this tutorial.
-For now, let's start with a simple `hello, world!` program.
+If you're familiar with Python, then you're already familiar with most of Coconut: Coconut is a strict superset of Python 3 syntax.
+Before we get into Coconut's unique features, though, let's start with a simple `hello, world!` program.
 Put this code inside your `tutorial.coc`:
 ```
 print("hello, world!")
 ```